-Let’s be real for a moment.
-Getting a tan isn’t thaaat complicated (for most of us, at least), but getting a faux-tan to look real — now, that’s a challenge.
-And just when you thought you’ve perfected the application technique, you notice (or more embarrassingly, someone else notices) the streaks on your legs, buildup on your knees and elbows, strange color in between your fingers and toes, patches on your wrists … must we go on?
-Oh, and you missed a spot (or 10).
-Okay, so you don’t look like a glowing goddess just yet, but you will because we’ve managed to get this this tanning business down to a science.
-Follow these tips and tricks for the perfect tan — every time!
+Let’s be real for a minute: Getting a faux tan to look real is sometimes a challenge.
+Just when you thought you perfected the application technique, you notice streaks on your legs, buildup on your knees or patches on your fingertips.
+You *may* have missed a spot (or 10).
+You may not look like a glowing goddess just yet, so ahead, follow these tips and tricks for getting your self-tan down to a science.
+Soon, you’ll be able to execute a perfect self tan every time.

 Have you ever noticed how certain areas get darker than others?
 Self-tanner saturates dry areas like knees and elbows — which is why you need to moisturize your body beforehand for a consistent tan.
 It’s important that you stick to a water-based or aloe vera–based moisturizer ONLY, since creams with oils will act as a barrier to your skin and cause the self-tanner to streak.
 Make sure you let the moisturizer completely absorb into your skin before applying any tanning agents!